The PAU Survey: Photometric redshifts using transfer learning from simulations: Deep learning photometric redshifts

 Alternatively, one can use a mixture density network (MDN) \citep{Bishop1994}.
 In a MDN, the network outputs three vectors ($\mathbf{\beta}$, $\mathbf{\mu}$ and $\mathbf{\sigma}$) that parametrise the probability distribution as follows:

 where $N(\mu, \sigma)$ is a Gaussian with mean $\mu$ and standard deviation $\sigma$.
 The amplitudes ($\mathbf{\beta}$) give the relative contributions from each of the $M$ Gaussian components and sum to unity.
-In this paper we use $M=10$, which is set by our expectations from simulations.
+In this paper we use $M=10$, which is complex enough to capture the photo-z PDFs expected from simulations.
 This formalism can be adapted to use more general functions, e.g. skewed Gaussian and Cauchy distributions.
 For simplicity we have restricted ourselves to a linear combination of Gaussians, since this is a good approximation for our data (\S \ref{pz_validate}).
 For the redshift point-estimate value we use the mode (peak) of the redshift probability density function (PDF).

 Training the network requires a loss-function, which is the quantity that one attempts to minimise.
 For training the MDN, we use the loss function

 where $z_{\rm label}$ is the redshift label (true redshift) and the sum is over a random subset of training galaxies (batch, see appendix \ref{deep_basics}).
 For observational data the label corresponds to the spectroscopic redshift, while it is the true redshift in simulations.
 Minimising this expression is the same as maximising the probability.
 By default we predict the redshift PDFs using a MDN, but have also tested the classification approach and will later comment on the differences.